East Texas Flowers & Trees

 Are you a hummingbird lover like us?
 Check out the photos and hummingbird videos in our Texas Hummingbird Gallery.

-Be sure to view the Helen Lee Daffodil Garden photo gallery showcasing millions of beautiful daffodils that bloom each spring near Gladewater.
+Be sure to view the Helen Lee Daffodil Garden photo gallery showcasing thousands of beautiful daffodils that bloom each spring near Gladewater.

 Some of the Native Trees & Flowers Around Our East Texas Home

 Native Texas Passion Vine ... the Maypop, seen here in full bloom.
 Passiflora incarnata, commonly known as maypop, purple passionflower, true passionflower, wild apricot, and wild passion vine, is a fast-growing perennial vine with climbing or trailing stems.
 The plant is agressive, and will put up new vines as far away as 10 feet from the original vine.
 It also serves as the host plant for Gulf Fritillary butterflies.